MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Introduction

 \section{Introduction}

 With the growth of online social networks, people develop new behaviors and trends.
 An example is the amount of news consumed in these networks, and eventually the phrase ``social media'' is coined.
-However, considering their popularity and easy accessibility, it is inevitable to observe different kinds of contents in social media platforms; e.g information manipulations, fake news, and misinformation/disinformation spread\footnote{We use misinformation as an umbrella term that refers to all instances where information have falsehoods in this study.}.
-Twitter is one of the platforms where misinformation can be widely spread as observed in the U.S. Elections \cite{Twitter:2019}, so that ``fake news'' became the Word of the Year in 2017 \cite{Collins:2017}.
+However, considering their popularity and easy accessibility, it is inevitable to observe different kinds of content in social media platforms; e.g information manipulations, fake news, and misinformation/disinformation spread\footnote{We use misinformation as an umbrella term that refers to all instances where information have falsehoods.}.
+Twitter (rebranding to X since July 2023) is one of the platforms where misinformation can be widely spread as observed in the U.S. Elections \cite{Grinberg:2019}, so that ``fake news'' became the Word of the Year in 2017 \cite{Collins:2017}.